New Zealand Certificate in Exercise (Level 5)

 English Language requirements

-- If English is not your first language, you must provide:
+If English is not your first language, you must provide:

 - New Zealand University Entrance OR

-- Overall Academic IELTS 5.5 with no individual band score lower than 5.0 (achieved in one test completed in the last two years), OR
+- Overall IELTS 5.5 (academic, no band score lower than 5.0) achieved in one test completed in the last two years, OR

-- Acceptable alternative evidence of the required IELTS (see here for NZQA proficiency table and here for list of recognised proficiency tests).
+- Acceptable alternative evidence of the required IELTS (see here for internationally recognised proficiency tests and proficiency outcomes for international students).

 If you need to improve your English Language skills, we offer a wide range of English programmes.